Fiduciary Standard : Fiduciary 101

 Investment brokers are only required to fulfill a suitability obligation, which details that the broker has to reasonably believe that any recommendations made are suitable for clients, in terms of the client’s financial needs and objectives.
 A key distinction in terms of loyalty is also important, in that a broker’s duty is first to the broker-dealer he or she works for, not necessarily the client served.

-Derived from the Latin word fiducia meaning “trust,” a fiduciary duty is the highest standard of care, highlighted by good faith, loyalty, trust and transparency.
+Derived from the Latin word fiducia meaning “trust,” a fiduciary duty is the highest standard of care, highlighted by good faith, loyalty, trust, and transparency.
 It means that the advisor must do his or her best to make sure investment advice is made using accurate and complete information, or basically, that the analysis is thorough and as accurate as possible.
-Avoiding material conflicts of interest is important when acting as a fiduciary, and it means that an advisor must disclose any material conflicts to placing the client’s interests ahead of the advisor’s.
+Avoiding is crucial when acting as a fiduciary, and it means that an advisor must disclose any material conflicts to place the client’s interests ahead of the advisor’s.

 Genuinely vested in our clients’ success, we at Towerpoint Wealth proudly assume a strict legal fiduciary duty to place your interests above all else.